OxfordCodeReviewNet/forum/README.md

 If you don't feel confident in your ability to review code, you might be surprised!
 See the [guidelines for reviewers](guidelines_for_reviewers.md).

-The Oxford Code Review Network is supported by the [Oxford Research Software Engineering group](https://www.rse.ox.ac.uk/).
+The Oxford Code Review Network is supported by the [Oxford Research Software Engineering group](https://www.rse.ox.ac.uk/) and [Reproducible Research Oxford](https://ox.ukrn.org/).
-For enquiries, feel free to contact [Thibault Lestang](https://tlestang.github.io).

 Everyone is welcome to contribute to this repository, see [the contributing guidelines](CONTRIBUTING.md).